Geometric interactions between bricks and $\tau$-rigidity: -regular components

+The following proposition is useful for the reductions in our treatment of some open conjectures (see Section \ref{Section:min-brick-inf}).
+In particular, it shows how some $\tau$-regular components for algebra $A$ may induce $\tau$-regular components for a quotient algebra $A/J$.
+Before we state the result, we remark that the algebraic version of this statement is well known.
+More specifically, if a $\tau$-rigid $A$-module $Z$ is annihilated by a two-sided ideal $J$ in $A$, then $Z$ remains $\tau$-rigid over the quotient algebra $A/J$.
+Hence, the following proposition gives a geometric analogue and generalization of the aforementioned algebraic fact.
+In particular, it evidently applies to $\tau$-rigid components.

-\begin{proposition} Let $\Z$ be a generically $\tau$-reduced component of an algebra $A$ with associated $g$-vector $v$.
-If $\Z$ is annihilated by a two-sided ideal $J$ in $A$, then it can be seen as a generically $\tau$-reduced irreducible component for the algebra $A/J$.
+\begin{proposition} Let $\Z$ be a $\tau$-regular component of an algebra $A$ with associated $g$-vector $v$.
+If $\Z$ is annihilated by a two-sided ideal $J$ in $A$, then it can be seen as a $\tau$-regular irreducible component for the algebra $A/J$.
 If $J$ is radical, then the $g$-vector for the quotient can be identified with $v$. \end{proposition}

 \begin{proof} Under the above assumptions, it is a standard fact that $\Z$ is an irreducible component for $A/J$, so we only show $\Z \in \Irr^{\tau}(A/J)$.
 By Theorem \ref{Plamondon's Thm}, there is a $g$-vector $v$ in $K_0(K^b({\rm proj}(A)))$ and an open dense subset $\mathcal{O}$ of $\Hom_A(P(v^-), P(v^+))$ such that $\Z$ has an open dense subset $\mathcal{U}$ and each element in $\mathcal{U}$ is a cokernel of an element in $\mathcal{O}$.
 Consider the space $\Hom_{A/J}(P(v^-)/JP(v^-), P(v^+)/JP(v^+))$.
 We note that this also corresponds to the $g$-vector $v$, but over the quotient algebra $A/J$ when $J$ is radical.
 If $J$ is not radical, then $JP(v^-)$ may not lie in the radical of $P(v^-)$ and the $g$-vector for the quotient can be identified with the vector obtained from $v$ by deleting the entries corresponding to the projective modules $Ae_i \subseteq J$.
 Now, we claim that there is an open set $\mathcal{O}'$ of $\Hom_{A/J}(P(v^-)/JP(v^-), P(v^+)/JP(v^+))$ such that the cokernels of elements in $\mathcal{O}'$ cover all of $\mathcal{U}$.